kranux/soft-skills/Negotiation.md

 ...say the statement: “It seems like there’s nothing you can do.”
 People do not like to feel powerless, what it does is it makes the other side feel like they might be somewhat powerless.
 They’re going to want to search for answers.
 And certainly for someone higher than you in the hierarchy, the last thing they want to look to you, a subordinate, is to look powerless.
 It threatens their identity and authority.
 They’re not going to be comfortable saying yes to that. <a href="#a19">[19]</a>

-Use active listening:
-Listen to what they say.
-Don’t interrupt, disagree or “evaluate.”
-Nod your head, and make brief acknowledging comments like “yes” and “uh-huh.”
-Without being awkward, repeat back the gist of what they just said, from their frame of reference.
-Inquire.
-Ask questions that show you’ve been paying attention and that move the discussion forward. <a href="#a21">[21]</a>

 Time also plays a role.
 In negotiations, the side with the most time generally has an advantage.
 Patience pays.
 No matter how pressed you are, you should always keep your cool, maintaining an appearance of calm.
 "Your deadline is of your own making," Cohen writes.
 Don't ignore deadlines, but don't follow them blindly, either. <a href="#a22">[22]</a>

-If you are involved in a negotiation, it is probably a good idea to make the first offer.
-That initial offer serves as an anchor.
-However, after you make that initial offer, resist the temptation to give reasons to justify that initial bid.
-Instead, let the other party come back with a counteroffer.
-Chances are, that counteroffer will not be adjusted as far away from your initial offer as it would have been if you had made arguments in your own favor. <a href="#a30">[30]</a>

 ## Steps leading to negotiation <a href="#a23">[23]</a>